 - You may start using it or fly to Germany on the date of your visa.
-For example, if your visa begins on April 1, then that’s the validity begins.
+For example, if your visa begins on April 1, then that validity begins.

 SHOULD YOU BOOK YOUR FLIGHT TO GERMANY ALREADY?

-- As long as you don’t have your visa on your hand, yet, I advice to not book it.
-Also, the Embassy won’t require you yet to have a booked flight unless your Spouse visa to Germany has been granted.
+- As long as you don’t have your visa, I advise you not to book it.
+Also, the Embassy won’t require you yet to have a booked flight unless your Spouse’s’s visa to Germany has been granted.

-Other useful pieces of information for your spouse visa application to Germany
+Other useful pieces of information for your spouse’s visa application to Germany

 WHAT IF I WAS NOT ABLE TO COMPLETE ALL THE DOCUMENTS BEFORE THE GIVEN APPOINTMENT TIME/ SCHEDULE?